RayOInTech/Wireshark_Packet_Analysis_Toolkit/README.md

 <img width="893" alt="Topic_5_Screenshot_3" src="https://github.com/user-attachments/assets/4f38c03c-77bf-4f31-8119-36652eda161a" />

--The notation here helps for locating different HTTPS packets that are not within the listed IP address of (172.18.0.27).
+- The notation here helps for locating different HTTPS packets that are not within the listed IP address of (172.18.0.27).
 Additionally, it filters the ports of HTTP and HTTPS as well.